Napo2/100-Days-Python/README.md

-This is just some python code from some python courses to play around with and have some fun.
+This is just some simple code to play around with and have some fun.